Ashok0/HL2VREssentials/README.md

 [**Half-Life 2: Lost Coast**](https://store.steampowered.com/app/340/HalfLife_2_Lost_Coast/)

 If you wish to install Lost Coast manually without using this Repack, perform the following steps:
+- Download Lost Coast from Steam and install it as a regular mod.
 - Remove "scripts\hudanimations.txt", "resource\gamemenu.res", and "gameinfo.txt"

 [**Nightmare House 1 Remake**](https://steamcommunity.com/workshop/filedetails/?id=481052291)